colored-dye/colinux-64bit/README.md

     Finish and test build system.

-    Switch WDK-related build to `colored-dye/colinux-xmake' repo.

 1. About MinGW:

     The MinGW originally used (MinGW 3.1.4) can only be integrated with gcc-4.1.2, not gcc-4.4.x and above(not thoroughly tested).
 Switch to MinGW-w64, which would result in some changes not limited to driver-related structs and APIs.

-    Now (1/6/2023): No more MinGW.
-Use MSVC on Visual Studio for better debugging support.
+    Now (1/16/2023): Keep MinGW.
+Use clang with Windows SDK & WDK for better debugging support, but in another repository (colinux-xmake).

 2. About Linux kernel: